 Figure S5 The distribution of WZA scores from simulations of local adaptation.
 Note, the plot does not indicate the relative frequency of genes that are or are not locally adaptive.

 Figure S6 The effect size distribution from simulations of local adaptation.
-The vertical line indicates the threshold we applied to the simulated data to classify genes as locally adaptive or not
+The vertical line indicates the threshold we applied to the simulated data to classify genes as locally adaptive or not.